ONSdigital/es-imputation-sg/README.md

 Formatting of the data involves adding blank means columns for each question, for the results of the calculations in the method to be added to.

-Like every wrangler, it is responsible for saving data to S3 and updating the SNS for the next process, it is also responsible for sending data to the BPM.
+Like every wrangler, it is responsible for saving data to S3 for the next process, it is also responsible for sending data to the BPM.

 ### Calculate Imputation Factors Wangler

 This step is a combination of both calculate gb and non gb factors.

-Data is retrieved from the previous step from SQS, then the data set is prepared by the addition of the factors columns.
+Data is retrieved from the previous step from S3, then the data set is prepared by the addition of the factors columns.
 This is then passed to the method lambda which calculates the factors.

-Once this has been calculated then the data is sent back to the SQS queue to be used by the next method.
+Once this has been calculated then the data is sent back to the S3 for use by the next method.

 ### Calculate IQRS Wrangler